Modules whose finiteness dimensions coincide with their cohomological dimensions: Relative Buchsbaumness

 Below, we record another corollary of Theorem \ref{4.2}.

-\begin{corollary} Let $(R,\fm)$ be a Buchsbaum ring.
-Let $\fa$ be an ideal of $R$ which is generated by a part of a system of parameters of $R$.
-Then $R$ is an $\fa$-relative Buchsbaum $R$-module. \end{corollary}
+\begin{corollary} Let $(R,\fm)$ be a local ring and $M$ a non-zero finitely generated $R$-module.
+Let $\fa$ be an ideal of $R$ which is generated by a part of a system of parameters of $M$.
+Then $\cd(\fa,M)=\ara(\fa,M)$.
+Moreover, if $M$ is Buchsbaum, then it is also $\fa$-relative Buchsbaum. \end{corollary}